oyvindeh/ucss/README.md

 A config file will let you visit several URLs/files in one go, as well as fetch CSS from several files.
 You can also perform login, and white list rules that should be ignored.
 See the examples folder for an example config file.

 You can specify several config files, either one for each of your projects, or several for one project, if needed.

+There is an example config file in the the examples folder.

 #### Logging in
 Login requires you to set up a config file.
 In the config file, you can specify your own login function: